mpenet/thera/README.md

 * :bytes -> returns the raw values/name

-* :guess -> guesses from schema meta-data if available
+* :server-schema -> gets types for keys/values from schema meta-data if available

-* :schema -> ex: (decode-result :schema user-schema)
+* :schema -> local schema, see below, ex: (decode-result :schema user-schema)

 ### Extending the decoders